maddigits/maddigits.github.com/_posts/2014-07-28-slow-tests.md

 title: "Find the slowest tests of a Java project"
 ---

-> Builds are never faster enough.
-Test coverage is never good enough.

-I found that it's pretty hard to maintain a project with high coverage and fast build... if it is slow, people will feel the need to skip the tests to speed up the build, and will probably write less tests than they should, afraid that the build will became slower.
-You go for a walk and when you come back no one is running tests anymore...
+I found that it's pretty hard to have a project with high test coverage and fast build... if the tests are slow, people will feel the need to skip them to speed up the build, and will probably write less tests than they should, afraid that the build will became even slower.
+You go out for a walk and when you come back no one is running or writing tests anymore...

-One way to avoid that is to track down the tests that are slow and fix them.
+One way to avoid that is to track down the slowest tests and fix them.
 The less dependencies your test have, the fast it will run.
 Just saying.

+Paraphrasing Uncle Bob:

+> "The first rule about tests is that they should be
+> fast.
+The second rule about tests is that they should be faster than that."

+** Actually he said that about method sizing, but, I think this fits just fine.

-I wrote a [small script](https://gist.github.com/caarlos0/9420690) to generate a list of the slowest JUnit tests.
+To help with that, I wrote a [small script](https://gist.github.com/caarlos0/9420690) to generate a list of the slowest JUnit tests.
 It should give you some direction in where to attack.
+The script is pretty simple, but it does the job.

 ```bash
 git clone https://gist.github.com/9420690.git scripts